 This is the fourth post in our Ace the EMBA series on how to apply successfully to a top executive MBA program.
-Get need-to-know EMBA basics down with these important tips.

 Given today’s volatile business climate, almost everyone in the business world must continuously evaluate and recalibrate their career path, whether they are planning an imminent change or not.
 It’s an ongoing part of being a business professional.
 EMBA applicants who aren’t planning a career change still know that their well-laid plans can erupt in an instant.
 And, increasingly, applicants are pursuing an EMBA specifically to facilitate a career transition.
 At University of Michigan’s Ross EMBA program, Lisa Morgan, a Ross EMBA career coach, states that “80-90 percent of the clients I work with come to me looking to conduct an external search and change employers.”

 To address this trend, EMBA programs have beefed up their EMBA career services.
-The Executive MBA Council’s 2014 report shows that now almost all member programs offering career counseling – 92% as of that year.
+The Executive MBA Council’s 2014 report shows that now almost all member programs offer career counseling – 92% as of that year.
 This jumped from 74% in 2006 and 67% in 2004 (per the 2006 report).

 “Career services” include various types of career coaching, self-assessments, alumni networking and events, etc. While career services are common among EMBA programs, the line is usually drawn at regular recruiting (a major draw of regular MBA programs).
 There are notable exceptions – for example, UCLA Anderson states that “on-campus recruiting is open to EMBA students in their second year for full-time positions, and in the beginning of their first year for summer internship positions.”
 Wharton also offers recruiting access.